scindex/scindex/scindex.md

   - *Description*: Interfaces that this system uses to communicate with and consume services from third-party systems.
   - *Examples*: Stripe API, Twilio API

+- **I0399**: Provisional Programmatic Interfaces (API) Item
+  - *Description*: A temporary holding category for Programmatic Interfaces (API) items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: I04 - Hardware & Sensor Interfaces
 _Interfaces for interacting with physical hardware, sensors, and actuators._